 The Agrotopia architects have decided to place the boxes for the educational path in the warm and humid part.
 The favorable climate is more suitable for hosting people and all workers.

-The entrance to the building has an imposing-looking facade.
+The entrance to the building has an impressive-looking facade.
 The alternation of glass and metal creates a perfect contrast with the market below.
 There Urban Horticulture Squarein fact, it is the starting point for visitors arriving from the center.

 A step towards sustainability, with a productive landscape.